Journeys to Germany

 In a Gestapo-inflected tone of voice, he hollered, "You vill pay!"

 My wife Linda and I had booked a room in East Berlin in 1999.
 The small hotel had been converted from a large residence, and to make bathrooms for each guest, they had to raise the floor in part of each room to accommodate the necessary plumbing.
 Linda had been washing up in our bathroom after I went to sleep.
 She didn't want to wake me by turning on the lights, so the only illumination in the room came from the street.
-Linda forgot that the bathroom floor was higher than the bedroom and tripped, grabbed the door of a flimsy wardrobe in the bedroom to stop her descent, and pulled it off.
+Linda forgot that the bathroom floor was higher than the bedroom floor and tripped.
+She grabbed the door of a flimsy wardrobe in the bedroom to stop her descent, but it pulled off.
 Fortunately for me, she and the door fell on her side of the bed.

 In the morning, we told the hotel manager about her experience.
 Knowing that some Americans can get litigious over such events, we tried to assure him that we were not planning any legal action.
-He didn't understand and, his voice, harsh and accusatory, he demanded that we pay to get the wardrobe fixed.
-Since the door was not broken but needed only to be reattached, we reluctantly said we would cover the cost.
+He didn't understand, and, his voice harsh and accusatory, he demanded that we pay to get the wardrobe fixed.
+Since the door was not broken, but only needed to be reattached, we reluctantly agreed to cover the cost.

-After seeing the film and hanging around with Joan, Paul, and other movie personnel, we left Berlin to spend some time in Lemgo, Germany.
+After seeing the film and spending time with Joan, Paul, and other movie personnel, we left Berlin to visit Lemgo, Germany.
 Linda's maternal grandparents had emigrated from there, and Linda knew that many relatives were still in the area.
 The family of Gunter Strohmeier, Linda's cousin, had invited us to be their guests during our stay in Lemgo.

-When we arrived at a nearby train station, we were shocked but delighted to see waiting for us, by the side of the tracks, eight relatives arranged almost in a triangle like bowling pins.
-Each morning, we joined them for traditional German breakfasts of hearty bread, rolls, butter, jams, and abundant choices of sliced meats and cheeses.
+When we arrived at a nearby train station, we were shocked but delighted to see eight relatives waiting for us, arranged almost in a triangle, like bowling pins, by the side of the tracks.
+Each morning, we joined them for traditional German breakfasts featuring hearty bread, rolls, butter, jams, and an abundance of sliced meats and cheeses.
 I had studied German in college, but that was over 40 years earlier.
 Yet, table conversation was somewhat familiar because all four of my grandparents usually conversed in Yiddish, a closely related language.
 Gunter and his son spoke a little English, but the rest spoke only German.

-During our stay, we were guided, with typical German efficiency, to see the sights of the community.
+During our stay, we were guided, with typical German efficiency, through the community's sights.
 Lemgo was glorious.
-During World War II, the then Mayor Wilheim Gräfer appealed secretly to the American forces to avoid bombing his beautiful city because it contained buildings dating back to medieval times.
+During World War II, the then-mayor, Wilhelm Gräfer, appealed secretly to the American forces to avoid bombing his beautiful city because it contained buildings dating back to medieval times.
 German authorities arrested the mayor, accused him of betrayal, and executed him.
 But the Allied forces were sympathetic, and when we toured the city, Lemgo looked much as it had centuries before.

 Gunter escorted us to the homes of local relatives he had contacted in advance.
 They all expressed much love for Linda and always provided coffee and cake.
 My favorite was Schwarzwälder Kirschtorte, or Black Forest Cake, composed of rich chocolate layers with fresh cherries, cherry liqueur, and whipped cream frosting.

 There were other relatives whom Gunter had not contacted, but at Linda's urging, he walked right up to their houses and insistently knocked on their doors.
 I would never do such a thing, but Gunter was different.
 He was a Jehovah's Witness and had learned to expunge such hesitancy.
 He introduced himself to those he did not know and told them who we were.
-Everyone was welcoming and hospitable and offered us whatever food and drink were available.
+Everyone was welcoming and hospitable, offering us whatever food and drink were available.

 I assumed everyone knew that Linda had married a Jew – information like that goes around pretty quickly.
 But I noticed neither animosity nor disrespect, which is not surprising, for I knew that Jehovah’s Witnesses were themselves victims of the Holocaust.